-JF: What led you to write Liberty and Slavery?
+JF: What led you to write Newest Born of Nations?

-JF: In three sentences, what is the argument of Liberty and Slavery?
+JF: In two sentences, what is the argument of Newest Born of Nations?

-JF: Why do we need to read Liberty and Slavery?
+JF: Why do we need to read Newest Born of Nations?

 JF: When and why did you decide to become an American historian?